Oil Sampling Hardware Guide

 Drain Port Engine Oil Sampling

-Although this approach provides cleaner sampling when obtaining a midstream sample, data collected from a drain port should be interpreted.
-This method is performed when the oil is replaced with new oil.
+This method yields cleaner midstream samples, but you must carefully interpret data from a drain port.
+It is typically applied when replacing the oil with new fluid.
 Under typical operating conditions, this does not apply to trending the in-service oil

 Every engine oil sampling procedure has various methods and associated variables.
 To be successful, it is necessary to understand the limitations and variability of each system and assume the appropriate amount of accuracy with each.